lwcarani/lwcarani.github.io/_posts/2024-09-06-dropbox-clone.md

 >
 ```

-This will also prevent you from conducting any actions that you need to be logged on to perform:
+The application also prevents you from conducting certain actions, if you need to be logged on to perform those actions:

 ```cmd
 > rm C:/